MilchRatchet/pragueskymodel/README.md

 # Fork

 This fork includes an implementation of an atmosphere renderer I wrote with goal of improving the atmosphere rendering in [Luminary](https://github.com/MilchRatchet/Luminary).
 I changed the UI so that I can compare my implementation with this model.
 The result is not perfect but I am not sure whether the remaining error is my fault or due to the nature of the method.
 Unfortunately, I don't have an implementation of the Hillaire2020 model in this.
+Note that while my implementation is called a path tracer, it is just a ray marcher.

 # Prague Sky Model